Bills Digest No. 16, 2024-25

 Non-government parties/independents

-Senator Michaelia Cash reportedly stated the Coalition would ‘closely examine the Bill’ and drew attention to potential new costs for businesses, the role of class action law firms and the interaction with other proposed legislation.
+In September 2024, Senator Michaelia Cash reportedly stated the Coalition would ‘closely examine the Bill’ and drew attention to potential new costs for businesses, the role of class action law firms and the interaction with other proposed legislation.
 She stated ‘[w]e recognise the need for appropriate reform, but privacy is both highly technical and far-reaching’.

-The Greens spokesperson Senator David Shoebridge reportedly characterised the Bill’s reforms as an ‘extraordinarily unambitious proposal’.
+In September 2024, the Greens spokesperson Senator David Shoebridge reportedly characterised the Bill’s reforms as an ‘extraordinarily unambitious proposal’.
 While the Greens welcomed the provision for a Children’s Online Privacy Code and were broadly supportive of the new doxxing offences, they flagged potential amendments to include further privacy protections and raised the issue of OAIC funding.

 Major interest groups